Eligible SV Clean Energy customers can get a $250 rebate on qualifying at-home EV chargers when they start smart charging with GridShift.

 Icon of carbon dioxide emissions "cloud" with arrows pointing down showing reduction

-Quicker and quieter than traditional gas vehicles, EVs offer a great driving experience.
-Many newer models now travel 200-300 miles on a single charge.
-Consider charging at home, at work, or at over 2,000 public chargers in the South Bay area alone.
+Quicker and quieter than gas vehicles, EVs offer a great driving experience.
+Many new models now travel 200-350 miles on single charge!

 Illustration of an electric vehicle